Welcome to Morning Star Rotary!

 Please add a note to designate what you would like it to be used for.

-Please join the Rotary Club of Bethlehem Morning Star this Thursday, April 25, 2024, for our Live/Hybrid Meeting.
+Please join Bethlehem Morning Star Rotary this Thursday, February 13, 2025 for our Live/Hybrid Meeting.
 Our meet & greet starts at 7:15am with the regular meeting starting at 7:30am.

 You will have the option of joining us IN PERSON or via ZOOM.
 Please see Option details below: